fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ## Death.
 What happens when people die

 </summary>

+* soul is taken from the body
+* soul sees how people bury the body
+* soul is in the grave with the body
+* two angels ask questions
+* Barzakh
+  * soul rests in Barzakh until The Day of Judgement
+  * soul takes punishment until The Day of Judgement

 Before talking about the Hereafter, we must contemplate on what happens after a person dies.